MagnusOffermanns/Verification-and-Validation-for-Artificial-Intelligence-and-Cybersecurity-Udine-SS22/Verification 2.md

 then <mark style="background: #ADCCFFA6;">Socrates</mark> is <mark style="background: #FF5582A6;">mortal</mark> .
 $((\forall x A(x)\rightarrow B(x)) \wedge A(y_0)) \rightarrow B(y_0)$

 The above formular is valid (i.e. true in every structure/interpretation).
-We call this a [[tautology]]
+We call this a [[Tautology]]

 ---